eladkarako/WordPress-Plugins/README.txt

 Stable tag: trunk
 License: GPLv2 or later

-Manipulate your blog's raw HTML.
-Framework, no WordPress-API knowledge required, just good-old PHP.
+A WordPress Plugin (or a framework) to help you manipulate your blog's raw HTML, as string.
+No WordPress-API knowledge required, just good-old PHP skills.

 == Description ==